dm13450/dm13450.github.io/_posts/2021-09-26-Fixture-Difficulty.md

 I fit three models, one with just the odds, one with the difficulty only and one with both odds and the difficulty.
-Each of the three models also has a variable for the divison that the match was played in with all two way interactions.
+Each of the three models also has a variable for the division that the match was played in with all two way interactions.
 The result is a factor (-1 for a loss, 0 for a draw and 1 for a win).